bengourley/js-style-guide/Readme.md

 # Node.js Style Guide

 This is a guide for writing consistent and aesthetically pleasing node.js code.
-It is inspired by what is popular within the community, and flavored with some personal opinions.
+It is inspired by what is inspired by pragmatic thought leaders in the community and decisions from working with JavaScript in Node and in the browser day-in-day-out.

-This guide was created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
-You are encouraged to fork this repository and make adjustments according to your preferences.
+This guide was forked from [Felix Geisendörfer](http://felixge.de/)'s guide and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
+The original guide is located [here](https://github.com/felixge/node-style-guide) You are encouraged to fork this repository and make adjustments according to your preferences.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)